'Loophole' excuses WHO officials accused of misconduct - KESQ

 AP Medical Writer

-LONDON (AP) — A confidential U.N. report into the alleged missteps by senior World Health Organization staffers in how they handled a sexual misconduct case during an Ebola outbreak in Congo has found their response didn’t violate the agency’s policies because of what some officials described as a “loophole.”
-The report was submitted to the WHO last month and wasn’t released publicly.
+LONDON (AP) — A confidential U.N. report into the alleged missteps by senior World Health Organization staffers in how they handled a sexual misconduct case during an Ebola outbreak in Congo found their response didn’t violate the agency’s policies because of what some officials described as a “loophole.”
+The report was submitted to WHO last month and wasn’t released publicly.
 It was obtained by the Associated Press.
-The WHO hasn’t publicly described the report’s contents.
-The U.N. investigation comes after a 2021 review by an independent commission found three WHO managers fumbled a sexual misconduct case first reported by the AP.
+WHO hasn’t publicly described the report’s contents.
+The U.N. investigation comes after a 2021 review by an independent commission found three WHO managers fumbled a sexual misconduct case first reported by the AP earlier that year.
 The case involved a U.N. health agency doctor signing a contract to buy land for a young woman he reportedly impregnated.